 - Discover charming local shops and restaurants

-- Get to know each other over a game of pétanque, followed by a relaxed dinner party
+- Get to know each other over a game of pétanque, followed by a relaxed cocktail

-- Finish your writing day near Paris's famed attractions, with time for sightseeing
+- Finish your writing day near Paris’s attractions, with time for sightseeing

 - Take tea at the salon that’s made their blends from the Versailles kitchen garden since 1672